itsjoshuagraves/digitalgarden/content/docs/guides/design presentations.md

 ## Show in context

-It’s always best to show something in context, and at the right fidelity.
+It’s always best to show something in context and at the right fidelity.
 To that end:

-- Prefer to show something interactive over something static
+- Show interactive over static
-- Prefer to show something in context (e.g. if it’s an app, show it on a phone.
-A site should be demoed in a browser.)
+- Show it in context
-- Avoid sending any static PDF or mockup, especially by email
+- Never send a PDF, especially by email

-    - If this is our only option, it’s important to make sure we accompany it with a verbal conversation at the same time so the design isn’t misinterpreted
+To not do these loses valuable context.

 ## Scope your sessions

-Just like we don’t start projects without clear goals, we don’t have design presentations without expected outcomes and structure.
+Know what you want to get out of your sessions before going in.

-- Be specific in articulating what you need feedback on
+- Articulate what you need feedback on: is it a login flow?
+Legibility check?
+    - Discuss how your work maps to objectives and goals.
+    - If it's brand-related, focus on brand guidelines, tone and voice.
-- Give ample time
+- Give ample time to consider and discuss.
-- general
-    - always show in context
-        - apps should be on phones or shown in mockups of phones
-        - sites should be in live html
-        - only send pdfs and static imagery as a last resort
-    - scope the session
-        - what specifically would you like feedback on
+    - Consider sending in advance so feedback can be more considered
-            - do not ask them if they like it
+- Do not ask someone if they like it.
+Do not tell them everything that's on the screen.
-            - e.g. what might we not be seeing, what hurdles do you see in adoption?
+    - Instead ask things like "what might we not be seeing," "what hurdles do you see in adoption?
-        - give ample time for feedback
-            - consider sending in advance so feedback can be more considered
-            - present work, give them 5 or so min to write feedback down
+- Give them 5 or so min to write feedback down
-        - do/try/consider
-- for products
-    - make it about goals
-- for branding/marketing
-    - focus on brand guidelines, tone and voice
+    - Initial gut reactions don't always yield the most productive comments.